 The sequence of issuing WRSCUR instruction is :CS# goes low \rightarrow sending WRSCUR instruction \rightarrow CS# goes high.
+The Write Security Register Time (tWSR) value is defined in "Table 13.
+AC Characteristics".

 The CS# must go high exactly at the boundary; otherwise, the instruction will be rejected and not executed.